kellan/laughingmeme/_posts/2008-02-19-amazon-developer-connection-why-s3-failed.md

     - transparency
 ---

 The authentication cluster was overloaded, and improperly monitored.
 Complex systems are like that, never know where the problems will arise.
-Good clear communication, but it should have been on the \[AWS blog\](http://aws.typepad.com).
+Good clear communication, but it should have been on the [AWS blog](http://aws.typepad.com).